slider104/nixos/README.md

 ```bash
 nano /mnt/etc/nixos/configuration.nix
 ```
-- read a little bit, an edit the important stuff
+- read a little bit and edit the important stuff
 - set the timezone
 - next stop is locale
 - default key layout is "us", change when needed
-- activate the user block and chage "alice" to "slider"
+- activate the user block and change "alice" to "slider"
 - search the file for a section that looks like this
 ```nix
 environment.systemPackages = with pkgs; [